Greg Knight: Political career

 Knight has successfully piloted two of his Private Members Bills into law.
 In 2011, he was successful in taking through Parliament the Estates of Deceased Persons (Forfeiture Rule and Law of Succession) Act 2011, a bill to make the distribution of estates fairer.

 He rejoined the government in September 2012 as a senior whip and Vice Chamberlain of the Royal Household, a position he held until October 2013.

 Knight is a Eurosceptic and is in favour of Brexit.

-In 2018 he introduced his second Private Member's Bill, the Parking (Code of Practice) Bill, which mandates the Government to introduce a statutory code of practice for the operators of private car parks, to require transparency and good practice to ensure that motorists are not treated unreasonably.
+In 2018, he introduced his second Private Member's Bill, the Parking (Code of Practice) Bill, which mandates the Government to introduce a statutory code of practice for the operators of private car parks, to require transparency and good practice to ensure that motorists are not treated unreasonably.
 The bill was passed by Parliament and became an Act in March 2019.

 Knight has argued in Parliament for "double summertime", which would see the clocks go forward by two hours during summer.

 He is Secretary of the British American Parliamentary Group, one of the largest and most active all-party groups at Westminster.

 An avid motorist, he is critical of initiatives seen as 'anti-car', such as congestion charging, pedestrianisation schemes, speed humps and some 'park and ride' proposals.
 He is chairman of the All-Party Parliamentary Historic Vehicles Group and successfully called on the Government to exempt historic vehicles from MOT tests.

-In 2011 he was shortlisted as the 'Industry Champion of the Year' by the International Historic Motoring Awards, for his work in supporting the historic and classic car movement.
+In 2011, he was shortlisted as the 'Industry Champion of the Year' by the International Historic Motoring Awards, for his work in supporting the historic and classic car movement.

+Knight announced in June 2023 that he would stand down at the 2024 general election.

 Personal life

 He plays the drums and is a founder member of MP4—the world's only parliamentary rock group.
-The others are fellow MPs Kevin Brennan and Peter Wishart and former MP Ian Cawsey.
-While a Leicester councillor, he co-wrote and played on "It's a Leicester Fiesta" (1979).
+The others are fellow former MPs Kevin Brennan and Ian Cawsey and Peter Wishart MP.
+Whilst he was a Leicester councillor, he co-wrote and played on "It's a Leicester Fiesta" (1979).

 He has backed several other artists on the drums in live shows including George McCrae and Fergal Sharkey and, in the studio, he played drums backing KT Tunstall, Steve Harley, Ricky Wilson and David Gray on the charity single "You Can't Always Get What You Want" released in December 2016 by Chrysalis Records.